Borisa995/storabble-login-qa-assignment/test-docs/test-summary.md

 ## 1. Overview
 Manual testing was carried out on the login feature to see how the system responds to different types of input — both correct and incorrect.
 The main focus was to make sure that logging in works as expected, error messages show up where they should, and the overall user experience is smooth.
 Some basic security checks were also included, like input validation and handling of potentially unsafe entries.

-Test coverage included:
+**Test coverage included**

-Successful login with valid credentials.
+- Successful login with valid credentials.
-Handling of incorrect passwords and invalid email formats.
+- Handling of incorrect passwords and invalid email formats.
-Input validation for empty fields and character length boundaries.
+- Input validation for empty fields and character length boundaries.
-Functionality of the password visibility toggle.
+- Functionality of the password visibility toggle.
-Security input handling, such as SQL injection attempts and Brute-force protection.
+- Security input handling, such as SQL injection attempts and Brute-force protection.
-In total, 19 test cases were executed.
+- In total, 19 test cases were executed.
 Most of the test cases passed successfully.
 Two test cases were marked as Not Applicable and logged as a recommendation for UX and security improvement.
-Additionally, a UI-related bug was discovered during exploratory testing, outside of scripted test cases.
+- Additionally, a UI-related bug was discovered during exploratory testing, outside of scripted test cases.

 ## 2. Test Environment
 - **OS:** macOS